Hire people who keep delivering.

 Resumes converge.
 People don't.

 AI smoothed every CV into the same shape.
-Work style is the only signal left that separates one strong candidate from another.
+What energizes a person is the only signal left that separates one strong candidate from another.

 03 / 05